 This time of year, it is very important to do maintenance on any wood duck boxes.
 At the Swamp Park, we have a total of eight boxes.
 We will empty, clean, and remove any old nest from the boxes.
 Wood ducks are unable to make their own cavities and provide their own nesting materials.
 Once the old material is emptied then we will provide new nesting materials (straw) in the box.
 We will check the overall structure of each one and be sure our predator guards are in good condition.
 We will clear up any low branches that may be too close to the box, this will help to prevent predators as well.
 The boxes will then be ready to go for spring ducklings!!

 Also below are additional information from experts about our visiting migratory birds and wood ducks.
-If you have any questions or concerns leave a comment on our Facebook or Instagram page and we’ll answer!
-Check out next week blog as we further discuss our backyard avian friends and how they adapt to the chilly months.
+If you have any questions or concerns leave a comment on our Facebook, Tumblr, or Instagram page and we’ll answer!
+In next week blog, we will further discuss our backyard avian friends and how they adapt to the chilly months.
+If you like this blog about our bird friends then check out our blog about reptilian winter survival adaptions.

 - “Bar-Tailed Godwit.”
 Audubon, Audubon: Guide to North American Birds, 1 Mar.
 2016, www.audubon.org/field-guide/bird/bar-tailed-godwit.